 Connect With Us

-Swollen feet can be a sign of an underlying condition.
-If you have any concerns, contact Robert Hutchison, DPM, FACFAS of Lower Keys Foot & Ankle Surgery.
+If you are a runner, wearing the right running shoe is essential.
+For more information, contact Robert Hutchison, DPM, FACFAS from Lower Keys Foot & Ankle Surgery.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our office located in Key West, FL .
-We offer the newest diagnostic tools and technology to treat your foot and ankle needs.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-The more you weigh, the harder your feet must work to support your body.
-If you’re an obese individual and are concerned about your feet, contact Robert Hutchison, DPM, FACFAS from Lower Keys Foot & Ankle Surgery.
+If left untreated, toenail fungus may spread to other toenails, skin, or even fingernails.
+If you suspect you have toenail fungus it is important to seek treatment right away.
+For more information about treatment, contact Robert Hutchison, DPM, FACFAS of Lower Keys Foot & Ankle Surgery.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Key West, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.